Share this post:

 From Kusadasi to Samos

 The ferry line from Kusadasi to Samos gets very busy in summer due to the popularity of these two places.
 There are usually 2 ferries per day in summer arriving in Samos at the port of Vathi, the capital of the island.
-Many visitors actually take this ferry from Turkey to Greece as a day trip, returning back in the same day.
-Others choose it as a gateway for longer holidays in the other country.
+Many visitors actually take this ferry from Turkey to Greece as a day trip, returning back on the same day.
+Others choose it as a gateway for longer holidays in another country.
 Travel time from Kusadasi to Samos is 80 min.